-Localities are limited to \$2.5 million in open CDBG contracts.
+A locality is eligible to apply for any CDBG project, granted they meet the eligibility requirements for open contracts: 1) DHCD will evaluate the capacity of a locality to have more than two active projects open at one time, and 2) localities are below a \$3 million grant award cap.
+For 2023 funding, Competitive Grant applicants must have received conditional close-out from DHCD on any open grants by June 1, 2023 in order for the open grant to NOT count against the \$3 million limit.
 Open contracts are those in which all contracted funding has not been expended, all contractual obligations have not been met, and/or accurate and acceptable required closeout forms have not been submitted to DHCD.
-For 2022 funding, Competitive Grant applicants must have received conditional close-out from DHCD on any open grants by March 1, 2022 in order for the open grant to NOT count against the \$2.5 million limit.
-This limitation includes Competitive Grant contracts, Planning Grants, and Open Submission (Community Economic Development Fund contracts, Local Innovation Fund contracts, Construction Ready Water and Sewer Fund contracts) contracts.
-Contracts for Urgent Need and Regional projects are exempt from the \$2.5 million limitation.
-Additionally, if a county is serving as the fiduciary for a Town, the project is exempt from the \$2.5 million limitation.
+Therefore, DHCD will work with a locality on any open contract to ensure that adequate timeliness and capacity are demonstrated prior to execution of all contracts.
+This limitation includes Competitive Grant contracts, and Open Submission (Community Economic Development Fund, Construction-Ready Water and Sewer Fund, Public Services, Housing Rehab, and Local Innovation Fund) contracts.
+Contracts for Planning Grants, Urgent Need and Regional projects are exempt from the \$3 million limitation.
+Additionally, if a County is serving as the fiduciary for a Town, the project is exempt from the \$3 million limitation.